-Conceived in 2012 and founded by brothers Peter and Nikolay Iliev, Cloudcart LLC was established in 2014 and is located in the USA.
+Conceived in 2012 and founded by brothers Peter and Nikolay Iliev, Cloudcart LLC was established in 2014 and located in the USA.
 The first version of the software was released in 2015 and was funded with the assistance of Web media Ltd (A Bulgarian web design and creative studio) who input $500,000 into the fledgeling startup.

-Peter Iliev is the CTO and technical brains behind Cloudcart and Nikolay the CEO and sales and marketing expert who has over ten years experience in various industries.
+Peter Iliev is the CTO and technical brains behind Cloudcart and Nikolay the CEO and sales and marketing expert who has over ten years of experience in various industries.
 Cloudcart have around ten employees.

 Cloudcart is aimed at complete beginners who can't afford design agency costs and want a simple but robust eCommerce presence with all the features you need to make a success of modern Internet marketing and multiple selling channels like eBay and Facebook.
 Cloudcart also supports digital product selling.